jamesheald/COIN/README.md

 1:T , q1:T , ϑ).

 Some sequences of observation noise  are more probable than others based on the adaptation data of a participant.
 Hence, each run can be assigned a weight based on how well it explains the adaptation data.

-### Parallel computing

-It is possible to obtain better fits to data and cleaner internal representations by increasing the number of runs.
-However,

-The computational complexity of the COIN model scales linearly with the number of runs.
-To reduce runtime, each run can be performed in parallel across multiple CPU cores (e.g. on a computer cluster).
-To engage parallel processing, use the maxCores property to specify the maximum number of CPU cores available for use.
-The default setting of maxCores is 0, which implements serial processing.

-This simulation performed inference based on a single sample of the observation noise, which transforms the perturbation into the state feedback.

 ### Integrating out observation noise
 The basic simulation above have performed inference conditioned on a random sequence of observation noise.